Mar 21

 Whenever the moon is full, it’s a monthly invitation to slow down, look up and really connect the wonder of that glowing rock in space with the changes we see in the world around us.
 Kids love to see the moon at its fullest (especially if it means staying up a little later than usual), and the moon packs a lot of lessons about our world.

 If you follow along with our free monthly outdoor activity calendars, you know that celebrating the moon is something we do every month.
-According to space.com, the fifth full moon of 2024 peaks at 9:53am ET on Thursday, May 23rd and the best time for viewing is just as it rises over the horizon—it will appear full on both Wednesday and Thursday evening!
+According to space.com, the seventh full moon of 2024 peaks at 6:17am ET on Sunday, July 21st and the best time for viewing is just as it rises over the horizon on Sunday evening!
+This month's full moon is most commonly known in North America as the Full Buck Moon.

 Take advantage of all the learning opportunities the moon has to offer with these 10 great ways to celebrate the moon with kids: